 Brandywine Battlefield Task Force, 15 township historical commissions, Brandywine Battlefield Park Associates, and many other groups and individuals have and continue to give their time freely to preserve the battlefield.
 With funding from a National Parks Service ABPP grant, Chester County Planning Commission has prepared a Brandywine Battlefield Preservation Plan.
 It’s completion could not have been possible without the volunteer input of the many interested parties in Chester and Delaware Counties.

 On 11/11/2014 The Civil War Trust announced here they will lead the preservation efforts of Revolutionary War sites.
 The NPS approached them about expanding into Rev War preservation which they accepted.
 They have established the site Campaign 1776.
-On 1/19/2016 they announced a campaign to purchase the 10.4 acre Dilworth property on the battlefield.
-Read about it’s preservation here.
+On 1/19/2016 they announced a campaign to purchase the 10.4 acre Dilworth Farm property on the battlefield.
+Its preservation celebration was on Sept 15, 2017.
 A link to their Brandywine page is here.

 The battlefield encompasses a large area.
 Almost all is on private land.
 Please do not trespass.
 Only work under the direct guidance of a trained archeologist as part of a research project.
 Two organizations have members who have demonstrated a dedication to maintaining the historical integrity of a site.
 BRAVO info is here.
 SPHRG info is here.